Our safety & privacy systems and teams are constantly evolving and innovating to ensure everyone feels safe on Roblox, every day.

 We are working with experts all around the world to undertake meaningful research on topics relevant to our audience and inform our product evolution.
 Last year we worked with Internet Matters, one of the leading digital parenting organizations in Europe, on the study “Demystifying Teens Online Interactions”.

 In December 2021, we launched our podcast “Into the Digital Future”, jointly created with Sesame Workshop, hosted by the Joan Ganz Cooney Center.
 The podcast featured academics, and experts in child development, tech and parenting.
-Season two will be launching late in 2022.

 We are proud to share some examples of how Roblox has had a positive impact on our community.
 Take a moment to watch these short films featuring two of our developers, Zoe Basil and CJ Oyer.
 See the Roblox stories videos here.